N-Methylformamide: Uses

 NMF is a specialized solvent in oil refineries.
 It is a precursor in specialized amidation reactions where formamide would not be suitable.
 These reactions can generally be categorized by the following equation:

-R\-Lg + CH3NHCHO -> R\-NCH3CHO + H\-Lg (Where Lg is a leaving group).
+R\sLg + CH3NHCHO -> R\sNCH3CHO + H\sLg (Where Lg is a leaving group).

 Formothion is an insecticide prepared from N-methylformamide.

 Laboratory uses

 NMF is the precursor to methyl isocyanide, a ligand in coordination chemistry.
 NMF is used as a solvent in aluminum electrolytic capacitors.